/user/index/surname("Johnson",<userID:int>)

 value = 'clear' | data

-query can be ignored.
-Options will be described
+ignored.
+Options will be described later in the

-later in the document.
-A query may be a full key-value, just a key, or
+A query may be a full key-value, just a key, or just a directory path.
+The contents of the query implies whether it’s reading or writing data.

 /my/directory("my","tuple")=4000